-Next, participants ran the agent on their queries to evaluate the effect of their design choices and brainstorm ways to improve their prototypes.
-For example, P10 designed their first prototype to communicate \pQuote{maximal}{10} information about each UI action, but after execution found it was a poor experience as it produced \pQuote{way too much text}{10} in the {\sc{Chat}} panel.
-Meanwhile, P1 designed their agent to ask for lots of user input since they \pQuote{prefer knowing exactly what the agent is going to do}{1}, but later felt the level of interaction \pQuote{is too much work...I take it back}{1}.
-Some participants ran the agent on specific queries to understand how it could handle edge cases.
-For example, P4 ran a \pQuote{adversarial prompt}{4} to see if the agent would confuse a user's favorite items as ones in their order history or would instead clarify what the user's favorite order was.
+Overall, participants used \tool~to create a variety of agent UX approaches, ranging from a conversational design with the intention to foster user trust (e.g., US-P1), to an agent that only executed tasks.
+Consistent with prompt-based prototyping~\cite{liang2025prompts, zamfirescu2023johnny}, all participants iterated between the Design and Inspection phases of agent UX prototyping to explore, evaluate, and refine their designs.
+For instance, US-P10 designed their first prototype to communicate \pQuote{maximal}{10} information about each UI action, but after execution found it was a poor experience as it produced \pQuote{way too much text}{10} in the {\sc{Chat}} panel.
+Meanwhile, US-P1 designed their agent to ask for lots of user input since they \pQuote{prefer knowing exactly what the agent is going to do}{1}, but later felt the level of interaction \pQuote{is too much work for the user}{1}.

-During execution, participants closely monitored the agent by reviewing the agent's messages and observing the agent's actions in the webpage.
-Participants who did not design the agent to reveal information about the agent's UI actions (e.g., action name, action descriptions, reasoning, or UI action preview in the webpage) sometimes enabled {\sc{Debug Mode}} during execution to view the agent's reasoning live (\textbf{A6}).
-For example, P4 designed their agent to not show the agent's UI action preview in the webpage or any UI action information in the chat, which caused P4 to keep the {\sc{Debug Mode}} activated for most of the study.